cfss-old/sp18_hw01/README.md

 ## About my process

 In order to complete this assignment I first followed all of the installation instructions carefully, and had little trouble getting my system set up.
 I had never "forked" a repository before, but I was delighted that it was so easy.
 After cloning the repository, I had fun learning the Markdown syntax from [this helpful link](https://daringfireball.net/projects/markdown/basics).
+I was also excited to learn that Markdown supports emojis!

+:open_mouth: